 - Get rid of loose rugs and keep electrical cords out of the way.

 - Add nonslip adhesive strips to stairways and non-skid mats in the bathroom.

 - Install handrails on both sides of stairs or install a chair lift.

 - Keep frequently used items within easy reach.

 It can happen so slowly that you don’t even notice it as you push your own social needs aside.

-Studies show that caregivers who used adult day care services for relatives with dementia had lower levels of stress, anger, and depression, and increased well-being after three months than those who didn’t.
+Studies show that caregivers who used adult day care services for relatives with dementia had

-Even something as simple a friendly phone call can reduce distress in caregivers.
+Even something as simple as a friendly phone call can reduce distress in caregivers.
 Enhanced social support can also help with caregiver depression.